Victorian Medicinal Cannabis Drivers to No Longer Face Automatic Loss of Licence, But NSW Continues Zero Tolerance

 And on appeal, NSW Court of Criminal Appeal Justices Nicholas Chen, Andrew Bell and Ian Harrison confirmed the section 111 crime of drug driving is an absolute liability offence in February this year.

-Ettershank told the Guardian in October that the defence provision was needed as he’s aware of some motorists that are turning to benzodiazepines and opiates to treat conditions, as roadside screening doesn’t test for these legally prescribed drugs, even though these substances are often much more dangerous to drive under the influence of than cannabis is.
+Ettershank told the Guardian in October that the judicial discretion on licence disqualification was needed, as he was aware that some motorists had been turning to benzodiazepines and opiates to treat conditions, as roadside screening doesn’t test for these legally prescribed drugs, even though these substances are often much more dangerous to drive under the influence of than cannabis is.

-The Parson’s inquiry recommends that, under section 50(1E) of the Road Safety Act 1986 (VIC), the requirement to disqualify the driver licence of those found guilty of cannabis driving, contrary to section 49(1)(bb), will not be a necessity, but rather the court will be able to decide on whether disqualification should take place.
+The 31 October amendment that Ettershank successfully raised inserted new section 50(1F) into the Road Safety Act 1986 (VIC), so that the requirement to disqualify the driver licence of those found guilty of cannabis driving, contrary to section 49(1)(bb), (h) or (i) will not be a necessity, but rather the court will be able to decide on whether any disqualification should take place.

 Currently, a first cannabis driving offence requires at least 6 months driver licence disqualification, while a subsequent offence triggers at least 12 months suspension.